-Our 2021 Employer Brand Research, which collected the views of some 190,000 workers across 34 markets, revealed that attractive salary and benefits remained the number one reason to choose an employer, cited by 62% of respondents.
-It was particularly important to middle-educated employees (66%) and women (65%), and topped the list of drivers in four out of five global regions, with the exception of Latin America.
+Our 2022 Employer Brand Research, which collected the views of some 163,000 workers across more than 30 markets, revealed that attractive salary and benefits remained the number one reason to choose an employer, cited by 61% of respondents.
+It was particularly important to middle-educated employees (64%) and women (63%) and topped the list of drivers in all four global regions.

-So how do you make sure your compensation packages are competitive?
-The most important thing is to do your research, so you can stay relevant and up to date with what's happening in the automotive sector right now, and what workers expect from their employers.
-Look into what your competitors are offering and average pay for particular roles in the industry.
-Location is another important consideration, since salaries vary across countries and regions, depending on local factors such as the availability of skilled workers and the cost of living.
+So, how do you make sure your compensation packages are competitive?
+The most important thing is to do your research, so you can stay relevant and up to date on automotive trends and worker expectations.
+Look into what your competitors are offering and check out the average pay for particular roles.
+Location is another important consideration; salaries vary across countries and regions depending on local factors such as the availability of skilled workers and the cost of living.

-Being able to offer a well-rounded, positive employee experience that reflects these priorities could therefore prove crucial for automotive firms seeking top-quality talent.
+It's worth remembering that pay and benefits aren't the only things that matter to employees.
+Hybrid and remote work have become an expectation, and research suggests that workers are actively looking for jobs that offer work-life balance, well-being and diversity.
+Being able to offer a well-rounded, positive employee experience that reflects these priorities could prove crucial for automotive firms seeking top-quality talent.

-The auto industry is one of many segments of the global economy that has experienced wide-scale change and upheaval in recent times.
-Businesses and workers are having to adjust to a range of challenges and disruptions that will shape how the sector operates in the future.
+The auto industry has experienced wide-scale change and upheaval in recent years.
+Businesses and workers have adjusted to a range of challenges and disruptions that will shape how the sector operates in the future.

 For the workforce, one of the most likely consequences of all this change and unpredictability is increased concern over job security.
-To attract the talent you need to grow and retain the valuable employees you already have, you'll need to demonstrate that you're a stable organization that is committed to helping its people build long and fulfilling careers.
+To attract and retain talent, you'll need to demonstrate that you're a stable organization that's committed to helping its people build long and fulfilling careers.
 That might involve providing evidence of recent growth, financial performance or the proportion of your workforce who have been with you for several years.

-This is a particularly important consideration for automotive businesses, with our research showing that financial health and job security are among the most common values associated with employers in this sector.
+This is a particularly important consideration for automotive businesses.
+Our research shows that financial health and job security are among the most common values associated with employers in this sector.

 support skills development

 Retaining talent is just as important as acquiring it if you want to put your business in a position to succeed in the long term.
-One of the strongest actions you can take to improve retention by demonstrating your commitment to your employees is to invest in their ongoing professional development.
+Our Employer Brand Research shows that career progression is among the top five reasons employees choose new employers in 2022.
+One of the strongest actions you can take to improve retention is to invest in employees' ongoing professional development.

-Introducing clear processes and development pathways that enable the reskilling and upskilling of your workforce will encourage people to stay with you to boost their long-term employability and earning potential.
+To start, introduce clear processes and development pathways that enable the reskilling and upskilling of your workforce.
+These opportunities will encourage people to stay with you as a way to boost their long-term employability and earning potential.
 This also helps the business by expanding the range of skills and knowledge available within the labor force.

-From a recruitment perspective, establishing a strong track record for supporting your employees as they learn new things and progress in their careers will strengthen your employer brand.
+From a recruitment perspective, you can strengthen your employer brand by establishing a strong track record for supporting your employees as they learn new skills and progress in their careers.
 This could give you a crucial advantage over competitors when you're looking to hire in-demand talent.